aaa123412345/sods_frontend/README.md

 //Start the react service

 2. json-server db.json
-//Start the temporay Json Server for RestAPI in local
+//Start the temporary Json Server for RestAPI in local